The ‘Oakleaf’ Hydrangea

 Pruning is fairly simple with Oak Leaf Hydrangea, just remove the spent flower heads and prune lightly to shape.

-Best pruned after flowering although we like to remove any dead, damaged or old weak growth in winter or early spring.
+The best time to prune is immeadiatly after flowering, although we like to remove any dead, damaged or old weak growth in winter or early spring.

 How Much Sun?